Protecting yourself from Insect Bites of both Mosquitoes and Tsetse Flies

 Conclusion – it is safer to be on safari than it is to cross the road in Kampala.

 Minimize sugar intake, use the mosquito net provided spray your room when going to dinner with Doom, an East African product in a spray can that works on all kinds of insects, including spiders.
 Upmarket lodges will spray the room when they turn the beds down while you have dinner.

 Spend 4 dollars at most stores when you arrive in Uganda or Rwanda and take it on Safari.
-Use mosquito coils, citronella candles will also work.
+Use mosquito coils.
+Citronella candles will also work.
 Do not leave the door or windows open.
-This is done in order to avoid gnats.
+This is done to avoid gnats.

-There is nothing than to try to go to sleep while a solitary mosquito buzzes around your head…try Doom.
+There is nothing than to try to go to sleep while a solitary mosquito buzzes around your head…try Doom for Dudus.